 The growth in the plant-based sector has largely been driven by the mainstream emergence of the ‘flexitarian’ consumer (people who still consume meat and dairy but seek to reduce the levels they consume), as well as increased numbers of vegetarians and vegans, as consumers respond to a combination of ethical, environmental and health concerns (Life Science Investing News 2021).

 The market growth of plant-based foods is expected to continue across all geographies, with the North American meat substitutes market expected to grow by a larger percentage than Europe, with strong growth also anticipated in APAC and LAMEA regions, albeit from a smaller base than in Europe.
 The North American meat substitutes market is expected to grow to €1.8 billion by 2025.
-The APAC and LAMEA markets are forecast to grow strongly to a market size of €1.5 billion and €0.8 billion respectively by 2025.
+The APAC and LAMEA markets are forecast to grow strongly to a market size of €1.5 billion and €0.8 billion, respectively, by 2025.

 Closer to home, 42% of Australians have claimed they are eating less meat or none at all.
-Findings by Deloitte Access Economics predict that the plant-based meat sector’s growth in Australia in the past year, if continued, will grow to an almost $3 billion food category (FoodFrontier 2020).
+Findings by Deloitte Access Economics predicted that the plant-based meat sector’s growth in Australia in the past year, if continued, will grow to an almost $3 billion food category (FoodFrontier 2020).

 Source: Food Frontier